jamesgray007/hoai-course/docs/local_setup.md

 Tip: Sign in or create a free Cursor account to unlock AI code completions.

+### Visual Studio Code
+You can download [VS Code](https://code.visualstudio.com/) for free and follow similar steps.
+VS Code is AI=powered by GitHub Copilot.
+It's free to use with limits.

 ## ✅ Scaffold Your Local Project Folder

 From here on out, you’ll work in the Terminal (macOS) or PowerShell (Windows).

-You can also create a project folder in macOS and Windows like you normally would.
+You can also create a project folder in macOS and Windows like you normally would through the GUI.

 **Step 1: Create your project folder**
+You can create a new folder on your desktop through the UI or using the terminal below.
+You can replace "my_project" with any folder name you wish.
 ```
 mkdir my_project
 cd my_project